Vermilion FlycatcherPyrocephalus rubinus

 - Cool Facts

-- The oldest recorded Vermillion Flycatcher was a male, and at least 4 years, 6 months old when he was shot in Mexico in 1972, the same country where he had been banded.
+- The oldest recorded Vermilion Flycatcher was a male at least 4 years, 6 months old when he was collected in Mexico, the same country where he had been banded.